-In general, when considering the estimated capital cost to construct or implement each MA, repairing the DWR FSRP critical and serious sites combined with repairing and addressing all of the erosion sites and potential concerns on the SPFC and non-SPFC levees (MAs 1 and 2) provides the largest incremental value to the community of Courtland and the larger study area.
+In general, when considering the estimated capital cost to construct or implement each MA, repairing the DWR FSRP critical and serious sites combined with repairing and addressing all of the erosion sites and potential concerns on the SPFC and non-SPFC levees (MAs 1 and 2) provide the largest incremental value to the community of Courtland and the larger study area.
 With the implementation of these MAs, the total net reduction in EAD for the Courtland study area is estimated at \$43M under existing conditions and over \$91M under future conditions.
+These same two combined MAs (1 and 2) have very high combined benefit-cost ratios of 19.4 under existing conditions and 41.3 under future with climate change adjustments.
 Repairing just the FSRP critical site in RD 755 (MA 1A) provides the next largest incremental value to the community and the larger study area, with a total net reduction of nearly \$13M under existing conditions and over \$22M under future conditions.
-Notably, as shown in Table 6-5 and Table 6-6, the all-weather access road/flood-fight berm (at an estimated cost of \$5M) provides the same value to the community of Courtland as repairing all of the DWR FSRP critical and serious sites and all of the erosion sites and potential erosion concerns (at an estimated cost of \$40M).
-In both cases, EAD in the community of Courtland is reduced to \$563,000 under future conditions and \$265,000 under existing conditions.
-A ring levee around the community of Courtland (at an estimated cost of \$35M) is also estimated to provide the same value to the community of Courtland as certifying the entire Courtland study area perimeter levee system (at an estimated cost of \$598M).
-In these cases, EAD is reduced to between \$54,000 (existing conditions) and \$136,000 (future conditions).
+Notably, as shown in Table 6-5 and Table 6-6, the all-weather access road/flood-fight berm (at an estimated cost of \$5M) provides about the same EAD value to the community of Courtland as repairing all of the DWR FSRP critical and serious sites and all of the erosion sites and potential erosion concerns (at an estimated cost of nearly \$60M).
+In both cases, EAD in the community of Courtland is reduced to \$265,000 under existing conditions, and to \$563,000 under future conditions.

+A ring levee around the community of Courtland (at an estimated cost of \$35M) is also estimated to provide the same EAD reduction value to the community of Courtland (SAC 48) as certifying the entire Courtland study area perimeter levee system (at an estimated cost of \$656M).
+In these cases, the EAD is reduced to \$54,000 under existing conditions, and to \$136,000 under future conditions.